atsushieno/aap-core/README.md

 There is no such thing in Android.
 Audio Plugins For Android (AAP) is to fill this gap.

 What AAP aims is to become like an inclusive standard for audio plugin, adopted to Android applications ecosystem.
 The license is permissive (MIT).
 It is designed to be pluggable from other specific audio plugin formats like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on.
+They don't work on Android, so we need another one like [AudioUnit v3 on iOS](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins).

 On the other hand, it is designed so that cross-audio-plugin SDKs can support it.
-We have [JUCE](http://juce.com/) integration support, ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF), and probably more in the future.
+We have [JUCE](http://juce.com/) integration support. ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF), and probably more in the future.
 Historically, AAP was first designed to make use of JUCE audio plugin hosting features and JUCE-based audio plugins.

 We have [aap-lv2](https://github.com/atsushieno/aap-lv2) and [aap-juce](https://github.com/atsushieno/aap-juce/) repositories that achieve these objectives, to some extent.
-We have some plugins from these world working (to some extent) - check out our [Wiki page](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts) for more comprehensive list.
+We have many plugins from these world, as long as AAP provides functionality - check out our [Wiki page](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts) for more comprehensive list.
 Note that there is no plugin UI integration support yet.

-## Trying it out
+## Trying it out on Android devices

 We have some hacky ["AAP APK Installer"](https://github.com/atsushieno/aap-ci-package-installer) Android application that facilitates installing the latest APK builds from GitHub Actions build artifacts.
 Note that they are not trusted application for your Android system, whereas they are fully automated except for those packages I upload to DeployGate (you can also build AAP APK Installer from source on Android Studio, which is much easier than building and installing each plugin app from source).